Louisa Johnson: 2015: The X Factor

-In 2015, Johnson auditioned for the twelfth series of The X Factor, singing American soul music family group The Jackson 5's "Who's Lovin' You".
+In 2015, Johnson auditioned for the twelfth series of the UK series of The X Factor, singing American soul music family group The Jackson 5's "Who's Lovin' You".
 She picked this record because "it is a really really hard song to sing, but I wanted to make a good impression".
 She received a standing ovation from all four judges and the audience afterwards and progressed through to "bootcamp".
 At the first challenge at "bootcamp", she sang "Proud Mary" with 4th Impact (formerly known as 4th Power), Sherilyn Hamilton-Shaw, Neneth Lyons, Jasmine Leigh Morris and Andre Batchelor, and was sent through to the next challenge.
 She sang "Lay Me Down" in the second challenge and made it through to the six-chair challenge.

 Johnson competed in the "girls" category at "bootcamp" and was mentored, at the decision of the public, by Rita Ora.
 She successfully made it past the six-chair challenge to "judges' houses", singing "And I Am Telling You I'm Not Going" by Jennifer Hudson; when Johnson arrived, all six chairs had been filled, and Ora described the atmosphere as "like a zoo".
 At judges' houses, she sang "Respect" by Aretha Franklin in front of Ora and American musician Meghan Trainor in Los Angeles; this performance gained media attention, as Johnson wore two separate pairs of shoes, with some viewers inferring some sort of faking.
 Two weeks after that performance was recorded, she was chosen by Ora for the live shows, along with Lauren Murray and Kiera Weathers; that category's Monica Michael later returned as a wildcard entry.

 Following the eliminations of Weathers in the second week, Michael in the third week and Murray in the semi-final, Johnson advanced to the final along with Reggie 'n' Bollie and Ché Chesterman singing a cover version of "I Believe I Can Fly" by R Kelly; additionally becoming the final female in the competition.
 On 12 December, she duetted with her mentor, Ora.
 The following night, she sang her winner's single, a cover of "Forever Young" by Bob Dylan.
-On 13 December 2015, she won The X Factor, becoming the first winner in the Girls category since Alexandra Burke in 2008, and also the youngest winner ever, overtaking Joe McElderry, who was 18 years old when he won in 2009.
+On 13 December 2015, she won The X Factor, becoming the first winner in the Girls category since Alexandra Burke in 2008, and also the youngest winner of the UK version, overtaking Joe McElderry, who was 18 years old when he won in 2009.